Why make a 5e Lite?

 My 5e Lite differs quite a bit from standard D&D 5e.
 See key changes below.

-- Only 2 Classes for PCs, and no Sub-Classes allowed.
+- Only 2 Classes for PCs, and no Sub-Classes.

-- Only 4 Races for PCs, and no Pros or Cons in Stats.
+- Only 4 Races for PCs, with no effects on stats.

 - Only 3 Ability Scores.
 Strength, Dexterity, and Mind.